Monday, 31 October 2011

 I hear that the weather in England is marvellous.
 It is strange how these sudden intensely warm spells seem to hit England in April, or sometimes even in March, again and again.
 The poet Browning was on to something when he wrote.
 "Oh, to be in England/ Now that April's there."
 Do I long now to be in my native land?

 In the place where I am, as it happens, we are in an uncharacteristically wet and windy spell.
-This is a seaside resort, and in this weather it unpleasantly resembles a small place south of the Humber.
-I pass whole days here when I talk to no one,if he except those engaged in the formal business of serving me with coffee or meals, newspapers or telephone cards.
+This is a seaside resort, and in this weather it resembles a small place south of the Humber.
+I pass whole days here when I talk to no one, except those engaged in the formal business of serving me with coffee or meals, newspapers or telephone cards.

 In Central Sports Cafe they are too busy with the endless passing of drugs to say thank you, but if you can pay for it, human contact is always available in this unfriendly place, and the interchange with a witty newsagent is often as satisfying and certainly more trouble-free than if a random person had offered conversation without charge.